Jyel/UniteAntiParasite/README.md

 # UAP : Unité Anti-Parasite
-This is a super simplistic in development game.
+This is a super simplistic retro in development game.
 It is a school project.
 There is a chance I don't end it when my year has ended.

- ## v0.3

-+ Nouveaux graphismes !
-+ Contrôles ZQSD (WASD pour claviers qwerty)
-+ Tir laser (touche Z ou Haut)
-+ Ennemis virus aléatoires
-+ Nouveau logo
-+ Son de tir laser
-+ Version .exe (sans Ruby et Gosu)
-- Plus de fenêtre de commande en arrière
-- Ajustement des crédits
-- Correction de bugs
+Ceci est un jeu rétro en développement très simpliste.
+C'est un projet pour mon Bac.
+Il y a de fortes chances que je ne le continue pas après que mon année s'est terminée.